Mock theta functions and related combinatorics: The mock theta function

 where $a_\phi(m,n)$ is the number of partitions of $n$ into distinct parts, {with} $m$ parts, such that each even part is at most twice the smallest part.
 The function $A_\phi(z;q)$ is related to $\phi(q)$ by the following identity:

-Using the Jacobi triple product \cite[(2.2.10) with $z=1$]{AndrewsEncy}, identity \eqref{phi_ABCD} is essentially \cite[Theorem 4.2]{ADY} with some minor typographical errors corrected. {Unlike the mock theta functions $\omega(q)$ and $\nu(-q)$ studied in Sections \ref{BeckIdentity} and \ref{sec_nusection}, the $q$-series coefficients of $\phi(q)$ are not uniformly non-negative, e.g.,
+Using Jacobi's triple product identity \cite[(2.2.10) with $z=1$]{AndrewsEncy}, identity \eqref{phi_ABCD} is essentially \cite[Theorem 4.2]{ADY} with some minor typographical errors corrected. {Unlike the mock theta functions $\omega(q)$ and $\nu(-q)$ studied in Sections \ref{BeckIdentity} and \ref{sec_nusection}, the $q$-series coefficients of $\phi(q)$ are not uniformly non-negative, e.g.,

 However, the} authors of \cite{ADY} present \eqref{phi_ABCD} for $\phi(q)$ as a companion identity to their similar result \cite[Theorem 4.1]{ADY} (see \eqref{eqn_nuqBnu}) which shows that the mock theta function $\nu(-q)$ is equal to the generating function for partitions into distinct parts, in which each odd part is less than twice the smallest part.
 Identity~\eqref{phi_ABCD} similarly relates the mock theta function $\phi(q)$ to the generating function for partitions into distinct parts in which each even part is at most twice the smallest part, but up to a theta function.
 Indeed it is identity~\eqref{phi_ABCD} that leads to our ``Beck-type" Theorem \ref{thm_phimain} for the mock theta function $\phi(q)$ below.
 To state it, we introduce the functions